Montu-Gohain/Automation_Testing_with_Selenium/notes/13th_feb_learnings.md

 - How to insert a input field using sendKeys() method.
 - How to test Dropdowns and checkboxes using Assert method from TestNg
 - How to Handle Calender UI
+- How to add products in the cart in a shopping website.

+## 19th Feb